Q 1, How does SCHRS rate foilers?

 Q 9, What about ratings for "Formula" classes, they need to keep up with the latest developments.

-Q 10, Why are two values given for "A-Class", based on two specific designs?
+Q 10, Why are two values given for the "A" Class?

 Q 11, Can I keep using my old rating after 1st March 2007.